 Brooks Dixon began performing his original music as a student at Clemson University first taking the stage in 2012.
 Dixon's acoustic performances lead to the recording of his first EP, the self-produced and independently released “Stone Pile" in 2014.

-Upon graduation of college, Brooks returned to his hometown of Greenville, South Carolina, where he quickly gained momentum playing the local bars and coffee shops, drawing comparisons to Folk-Pop icons James Taylor and Ray LaMontange.
-After meeting fellow Greenville Singer-Songwriter Sara Middleton.
-The two teamed up with other Greenville players to form the group "Brooks Dixon & The Noble Sound".
+Upon graduation of college, Brooks returned to his hometown of Greenville, South Carolina.
+He quickly gained momentum playing the local bars and coffee shops, drawing comparisons to classic Folk-Pop icon James Taylor and modern singer-songwriter Ray LaMontange.
+After meeting fellow Greenville vocalist Sara Middleton, the two teamed up with other Greenville musicians to form the group "Brooks Dixon & The Noble Sound".
 Shortly after, they found themselves performing their unique soulful harmonies for thousands at Downtown Alive in Greenville.
 Inspired by the creation of the group, Dixon set out to Nashville to record a second EP "Weather the Storm" in early 2016.
 In large part, due to the band, Dixon found his songs taking on a fuller Americana tone drawing from a wider pool of influences.